 With the marketplace, borrowers create and post a listing with the amount they wish to borrow along with the rates and terms set by Prosper.
 Investors then browse the loan listings and choose to invest in whichever listings meet their own personal criteria.
 Benefits of the service include:

 The key to Prosper’s rates and terms is their proprietary Prosper Rating, which is a system that assigns a risk rating to borrowers based on a number of factors, chiefly credit score and financial health.
 Basically, borrowers are assigned a rating of AA, A, B, C, D, E, or HR (for “high risk), and rates and terms are set according to that rating.
 This rewards borrowers with good credit and finances, and the rates and terms for AA ratings are really quite good.
-In fact, current borrower APR for an AA-rated borrower can be as low as 5.99% over 3 years, which is one of the lowest loan rates on the market.
+In fact, current borrower APR for an AA-rated borrower can be as low as 36 percent over three years, which is one of the lowest loan rates on the market.